iamthebenison/Angular-based-File-analyzer/README.md

 <h2>🍰 Contribution Guidelines:</h2>

 We invite your participation through issues and pull requests!
 You can peruse the contributing guidelines.
-When adding or changing a service please add tests.
-If you're new to the project maybe you'd like to open a pull request to address one of them.
+When adding or changing a service, please add tests.
+If you're new to the project, maybe you'd like to open a pull request to address one of them.
 You can read a tutorial on adding pull requests.